manwar/python-guide/introduction-to-python.md

     print(s)    # prints You are reading Perl Hacks by Damian Conway.

-There is an alternative, we can use dictionary too like below
+There is an alternative, we can use dictionary too like below:

     data = {
         "book": "Perl Hacks",